 You can design a template of your own or download my FREE template located in my Resource Library.

-If you choose my template and want to personalize it like I did.
-Be sure to watch the video to see how I added my Parents initials on the tree trunk and added their wedding year on the bench ♥
+If you choose my template and want to personalize it as I did.
+Be sure to watch the video to see how I added my Parent’s initials on the tree trunk and added their wedding year on the bench ♥

 Step 2: Size your shadow box art template

 You can make your template larger or smaller by either unlocking your W & H size area and entering the size you would like.
 Or you can utilize the double arrow in the lower right-hand corner of your design to increase or decrease the size of your design.